 Enabling NAV protection during the TWT SP(s) for the TWTs that are set up within an HE BSS.

-(11ax)A TWT requesting STA sets the TWT Protection subfield to 0 if TWT protection is not requested for the corresponding TWT(s).
+(11ax)A TWT requesting STA (#10874,11782)or TWT scheduled STA sets the TWT Protection subfield to 0 if TWT protection is not requested for the corresponding TWT(s).

 (11ax)A TWT responding STA or TWT scheduling AP sets the TWT Protection subfield to 1 to indicate that the TWT SP(s) corresponding to the TWT flow identifier(s) of the TWT element will be protected by